 Daytime incontinence - dietary and lifestyle modification is useful in children with daytime incontinence.
-Children/parents should be instructed regarding normal fluid intake, avoidance of caffeinated, carbonated and highly acidic fluids/food as well as a proper voiding interval.
-Proper toileting positioning (all the way back on toilet seat, upright with legs apart, 90 degrees between thighs and legs) is also important.
-In those children with increased post-void residuals, double voiding should be instituted (voiding once waiting a minute and attempting to void again).
-Children should be instructed to relax the pelvic floor to void and to not push.
+Children/ parents should be instructed regarding normal fluid intake, avoidance of caffeinated, carbonated and highly acidic fluids/ food as well as a proper voiding interval.
+Proper toileting position (all the way back on toilet seat, upright with legs apart, 90 degrees between thighs and legs) is also In those children with important. increased post-void residuals. ble-voiding should be instituted (after initial void is finished, a second voiding attempt is made).
+Children should be instructed to relax the pelvic floor to void and not to push to urinate.
 Biofeedback is useful in children who do not respond to behavioural therapy.
 For older children with daytime incontinence, the next step after behavioural modification or biofeedback is anticholinergic medication.
-If incomplete emptying persists after standard interventions fail, particularly if accompanied by recurrent UTI, clean intermittent catheterization should be considered.
-Concomitant management of associated constipation/ obstipation in children with bladder dysfunction is critical to optimizing success.
+If incomplete emptying persists standard interventions fail, particularly if accompanied by recurrent UTI, clean intermittent catheterisation should be considered.
+Concomitant management of associated constipation/obstipation in children with bladder dysfunction is critical to optimising success.

-Children's incontinence (daytime nocturnal enuresis) has a significant impact on quality of life and may be associated with long-term morbidity.
-Early recognition and intervention and management are important.
+Children's incontinence (diurnal and nocturnal enuresis) has a significant impact on quality of life and may be associated with long-term morbidity.
+Early recognition with intervention and management are therefore critical.
 Several studies in the adult literature suggest that children with voiding dysfunction are at increased risk for incontinence as adults.
 Hopefully, early identification and management can reduce potential long-term risks.
 For those children with chronic bladder dysfunction, it is paramount to ensure continuity of care from childhood into adolescence and adulthood.

 - 1. Nevéus T, von Gontard A, Hoebeke P, et al. The standardization of terminology of lower urinary tract function in children and adolescents: report from the Standardisation Committee of the International Children's Continence Society.
-J Urol 2006;176:314 24. - 2.
-Neveus T, Eggart P, Evans J, et al. Evaluation of and treatment for monosymptomatic enuresis.
+J Urol 2006;176:314-24. - 2.
+Neveus T, Eggart P, Evans J, et al. Evaluation of and treatment for monosymptomatic

+- enuresis.
 A standardisation document forms the International Children's Continence Society.
 J Urol 2010;183: 441-447. - 3.
 Franco I. Functional bladder problems in children: pathophysiology, diagnosis, and treatment.
 Pediatr Clin North Am 2012; 59(4):783-817. - 4.
 Kilic N, Balkan E, Akgoz S, et al. Comparison of the effectiveness and side-effects of tolterodine and oxybutynin in children with detrusor instability.
 Int J Urol 2006; 13(2):105-8.

-Bladder Dysfunction in the Frail Elderly
+Bladder Dysfunction in Aging Populations

 Due to advances in public health, nutrition and medicine, significant gains were made in life expectancy during the 20th century.
 Currently, the worldwide average life expectancy for all individuals is 67 years, with women generally living longer than men, 69 years vs. 65 years, respectively.
 However, in developed countries, life expectancy for both genders often exceeds these estimates, resulting in a significant population of individuals in their 70's and beyond.
-Though many remain relatively healthy as they age, a considerable number will develop medical conditions that place them at greater risk of physical disability, hospitalization, and death.
-Such individuals may be classified as the "frail elderly".
+Though many remain relatively healthy as they age, a considerable number will medical conditions that place them at greater risk of physical disability, hospitalisation and death.
+Such individuals may be classified as the "frail elderly", though this term is losing favor.